ProJensen/Microsoft-365-Lab/Lab05-Conditional-Access-Concepts/README.md

 - The policy applies to a selected test user
 - Device compliance is configured as a required access control
 - The policy is enabled successfully
+- Access from a non-compliant or unmanaged device is restricted
 - The relationship between Conditional Access and device compliance is documented

 ## Security Considerations